Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: Geometry and variation

 On the other hand, we consider the second variation for the second term in $E_c$ to find that where $D_s \tau_b=0$ since $\tau_b$ is constant near the contact point.
 Consequently, one can see that this term also turns out to be a lower-order term.

 Summing up the analysis above, we finally arrive at the second variation for $E_c$ as

-Based on this expression, we conclude that, in the presence of the contact point, the leading-order part in our basic energy $E_0$ remains the same as the related classical case (see \cite{SZ}), and the terms related to the corner are only lower-order ones.
+Consequently, we can see that, in the presence of the contact point, the leading-order part from the second variation of our basic energy $E_0$ remains the same as the related classical case (see \cite{SZ}), while the terms related to the corner are merely lower-order ones.

-Therefore, this computation tells us that in the linearization of the water waves problem, there is no difference for the leading-order operator compared with the classical case, which will be verified in the following text.
-In fact, one can see in our paper that, higher-order terms related to the corner appear only in the dissipation part.
+This computation tells us that in the linearization of system $\mbox{(WW)}$, the leading-order operator should remain the same as the classical case, which will be verified in the following text.
+Moreover, one can see in our paper that, higher-order terms related to the corner appear only in the dissipation part.